Text original

 The percentages are as follows:

-• Individual assignments and exercises: 20%; non recoverable
+- Individual assignments and exercises: 20%; non-recoverable

-• Group work: 30%; non recoverable
+- Group work: 30%; non-recoverable

-• Exam: 50%; recoverable
+- Exam: 50%; recoverable

-Plagiarism or copying someone else's work is penalized at all universities and, according to the UVic-UCC Coexistence Rules , constitutes serious or very serious offences.
-Therefore, in the course of this subject, plagiarism or the misappropriation of other people's texts or ideas (see what is considered plagiarism ) and the improper or undeclared use of artificial intelligence in an activity are translated automatically in suspension or other disciplinary measures.
+Plagiarism or copying someone else's work is penalized in all universities and, according to the UVic-UCC coexistence rules, constitute serious or very serious faults.
+Therefore, during the course of this subject, plagiarism or the improper appropriation of texts or ideas from other people (see What is considered plagiarism?) and the improper or undeclared use of artificial intelligence in an activity automatically result in a suspension or other disciplinary measures.

-To cite texts and materials appropriately, consult the academic citation guidelines and guidelines available on the UVic Library website.
+To cite texts and materials appropriately, you must consult the academic citation guidelines and guidelines available on the UVic Library website.

 Methodology

-The work methodology combines:
+The working methodology combines:

-• Face-to-face work sessions in the ordinary classroom with the whole class group
+- Face-to-face work sessions in the ordinary classroom with the whole class group

-• Guided work sessions, individual and small group tutorials
+- Directed work sessions, individual and small group tutorials

-• Approaching problems based on clinical cases
+- Problem solving based on clinical cases

-• Theoretical and practical workshops with joint participation
+- Theoretical-practical workshops with joint participation

 Bibliography